kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 3. **Performance and Feedback**:

-   - A user feedback system was implemented in the frontend, allowing users to rate the helpfulness of each response.
+   - A user feedback system was implemented in the frontend, allowing dashboard users to rate the helpfulness of each response.
    - While formal evaluation metrics were not implemented at this stage, the project team expressed interest in using more formal evaluation mechanisms (like [Arize Phoenix](https://phoenix.arize.com/)) in future iterations.

 4. **Integration with Broader Context**: